simonespa/machine-learning-playground/notes/bias.md

 It's a special type of **sampling bias** and occurs when non-responders from a sample differ in a meaningful way from the population.

+## Confirmation Bias

+Confirmation bias is the tendency to search for, interpret, favor, and recall information in a way that confirms or supports one's prior beliefs or values.

+Specific effects:

+- attitude polarization (when a disagreement becomes more extreme even though the different parties are exposed to the same evidence)
+- belief perseverance (when beliefs persist after the evidence for them is shown to be false)
+- the irrational primacy effect (a greater reliance on information encountered early in a series)
+- illusory correlation (when people falsely perceive an association between two events or situations).

+People may show confirmation bias because they are pragmatically assessing the costs of being wrong, rather than investigating in a neutral, scientific way.

 ## Types of biases

 - https://catalogofbias.org/biases/